HoustonJ2013/Capstone_CV_Galvanize/README.md

 [Semantic segmentation](https://en.wikipedia.org/wiki/Image_segmentation) is potentially a good Deep Learning solution to seismic Falut/Horizon picking and interpretation as they share many common challenges: 1.
 Pixel level accuracy.
 2. Pixel level classification: in semantic segmentation, we identify each pixel as car, pedestrain and in seismic fault/horizon interpretation, we identify pixel as layers between Petrel and Oligocence or in a Fault block...

 In this capstone project, I will focus on the algorithm part of the deep learning challenges.
-I will assess several the state-of-art algorithms for semantic segmentations that are public available.
+I will assess several state-of-art algorithms for semantic segmentations that are public available.

 ## Data Set and Resources